princekham/3D-Printing/blender.md

   - Shift + f for the strength of the brush.

 ```
-with any brush, hold down 'Shift' for smoothing
+- with any brush, hold down 'Shift' for smoothing
+- and hold down 'Ctrl' for deflating
+- shortcut for Grab is 'G'
+- shortcut for Draw is 'V'
 ```